cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 This document describes algorithms for multi-party computations in which the parties typically communicate over a network.
-Wherever a quantity is defined that must be be transmitted from one party to another, this document prescribes a particular encoding of that quantity as a byte string.
+Wherever a quantity is defined that must be transmitted from one party to another, this document prescribes a particular encoding of that quantity as a byte string.

 Some common functionalities: